30platforms/30platforms/content/post/deploying-a-static-site-to-netlify.md

 preview = true

 +++
 Here's the cool thing about static sites - they are static!
-This means that they are easy to deploy and low cost to host.
-You can host a static site on any web server that  serves static assets, but I have decided to host this site on Netlify because Netlify is free and awesome for static sites.
-In this article I'll break down a few different hosting options for static sites.
+This means that they are easy to deploy and inexpensive to host.
+You can host a static site on any web server that serves static files, In this article I'll break down a few different hosting options for static sites.

+TL;DR

+Netlify is free and especially awesome for static sites.

 ### What is a Static Site Exactly?

+Web sites and web applications tend to fall into one of 3 categories: Server Side Rendered sites, Single Page Applications and Static Sites.

+**Server Side Rendered** sites work by dynamically rendering individual HTML pages for each page in the site _in real time_ when requested from a backend application server.
+Content is often fetched from a database and then processed in memory into a HTML page which is returned back to the client.
+This is how Wordpress works and many other web application frameworks such as Express, Laravel and Spring support Server Side Rendering.

+In a **Single Page Application** (SPA), there is a main HTML file with minimal mark up that acts like a shell.
+Then there is a main JavaScript file, which controls everything on the page.
+The JavaScript handles navigation and dynamic rendering of different pages _on the client side_.
+In an SPA, all pages are based on the same main HTML file.

-A static site is web site that serves static HTML pages, usually with some CSS files and maybe a little bit of Javascript.
-For a site to be considered static, Javascript should be kept to a minimum.
-I consider 30platforms.com to be a static site, but it does use a little bit of Javascript to enable code highlighting (highlight.js) and a few Bootstrap interactive features (jQuery) and Google Analytics.
+A **Static Site** is web site that directly serves _already existing_ static HTML pages, usually with some CSS files and maybe a little bit of JavaScript.
+For a site to be considered static, JavaScript is usually minimal.
+For example, 30platforms.com is a static site, but it does use some JavaScript to enable code highlighting (highlight.js) and a few Bootstrap interactive features (jQuery).

-When you navigate around a static site, different HTML pages are served from the backend web server for each page in the site.
-This is the opposite of a Single Page Application (SPA) where the pages are rendered by client side Javascript and navigation is handled by a client side Javascript SPA framework.
+When you navigate around a static site, a simple backend web server returns the already existing static HTML file for each page in the site.
+This is basically the opposite of an SPA where the pages are rendered by client side JavaScript.

-Static sites are search engine friendly because for each URL crawled by a search engine, the server speedily returns static HTML and no client side Javascript rendering is needed.

 Static site generators modernize the process of building a static site by allowing you to use use HTML templates and author pages in simple Markdown files.
-Then the generator framework provides build tools to pre-render the source files into static HTML files, which can then be deployed a web server.
+Then the generator framework provides build tools to pre-render the source files into static HTML files ahead of time.
+Then those files are deployed to a Static Site Host.

 ![static site generator](/img/static-site-generator.png)